Why is this medication prescribed?

 How should this medicine be used?

-Glatiramer comes as a solution to inject in the fatty layer just under the skin (subcutaneously).
-It is usually injected once a day.
+Glatiramer comes as a solution to inject subcutaneously (under the skin).
+Depending on your dose, it is usually injected either once a day or three days every week (with at least 48 hours between doses, for example every Monday, Wednesday, Friday) .
 To help you remember to inject glatiramer, inject it around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use glatiramer exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 You will receive your first dose of glatiramer in your doctor's office.
 After that, you can inject glatiramer yourself or have a friend or relative perform the injections.
 Before you use glatiramer yourself the first time, read the written instructions that come with it.
 Ask your doctor or pharmacist to show you or the person who will be injecting the medication how to inject it.